 - Acquired later-onset conductive.

 Causes of deafness in cats

 Inherited congenital sensorineural peripheral deafness is usually caused by the presence of “pigmentation genes responsible for white in the coat”.
 The gene concerned is the white (W) gene.
-It is autosomal dominant over colour.
+It is autosomal (not sex-linked) dominant over colour.
 It is not related to albinism.
 Homozygous white cats are more prone to having blue eyes (iris) and deafness.
 The deafness can be one ear or both ears.
 Sometimes white cats have odd eye colour.
 If both eyes are blue there is an increased chance of deafness.